gregwell/gregwell/README.md

 - 📝 [Complete list of my projects](projects.md)
 - ⏱️ [Month in review (2021)](month-in-review.md)

-In such a way I can perfectly **organise my work** 🔨, **manage my time** ⌛ (I do other things too 🎨🚴) and **keep track of my growth**. 🌱 Each project has its own time measurement so that I know what is taking up too much of my time or what I haven't spent enough time on.
+In such a way I can perfectly organise my work , manage my time  (I do other things too 🎨🚴) and keep track of my growth.
+Each project has its own time measurement so that I know what is taking up too much of my time or what I haven't spent enough time on.

 ## Latest university projects: